 \section{Introduction}

 State estimation is a critical component of many tasks involving dynamic systems.
 A prerequisite for accurate estimation is that a system's states are observable, i.e. that there is a one-to-one mapping from a system's measured outputs and inputs to its states.
 Most estimation methods (e.g. a Kalman filter) rely on all of a system's states being observable and will otherwise fail in most cases \cite{Li2019}.
-Mathematical tools have been developed to assess the observability of systems and therefore help us understand how well an estimator will perform \cite{Zeng2018, Southall1998}.
-For nonlinear systems---where the observability may depend on the current states and control inputs---these tools can inform the design of control laws to achieve state trajectories and/or sensor locations or sensor configurations that improve the observability of the system.
+Mathematical tools have been developed to assess the observability of systems and therefore help us understand how well an estimator will perform \cite{Zeng2018, Southall1998, mei2022mobile}.
+For nonlinear systems, where the observability may depend on the current states and control inputs, these tools can inform the design of control laws to achieve state trajectories and/or sensor locations or sensor configurations that improve the observability of the system.

-However, certain control tasks may only require estimating a single state variable (or a subset), instead of the full state vector.
+However, certain control tasks only require estimating a single state variable (or a subset), instead of the full state vector.
 For instance, given a (nonlinear) system with unknown model parameters, it may be desirable to only estimate these parameters periodically, while ensuring continuous observability of other states.
 In some high-dimensional systems, such as fluid-structure interactions, it may only be necessary to estimate specific states for purposes of control \cite{hickner2023data}.
 Many navigation tasks also only require partial observability to achieve a desired outcome.
 A classic example is proportional navigation, a guidance law to ensure a collision course that only requires estimating one state: absolute bearing angle \cite{murtaugh1966fundamentals}.
-Finally, flying insects engaged in chemical plume tracking behaviors such as "cast-and-surge" \cite{van2014plume} may prioritize estimating ambient wind direction over other states such as ground speed.
-Prior work has shown that the stereotyped zigzagging flight trajectories flying insects use may be specifically tuned to enhance the observability of the high-priority state (ambient wind direction) \cite{VanBreugel2021a, VanBreugel2022}.
-In each of these examples, where estimating one state may be more important than estimating other states, it is critical to have tools for evaluating the observability of individual state variables, instead of the full state vector.
+Flying insects engaged in chemical plume tracking behaviors \cite{van2014plume} may also prioritize estimating ambient wind direction over other states such as ground speed.
+Prior work has shown that the stereotyped zigzagging flight trajectories flying insects use may be tuned to enhance the observability of the high-priority state (ambient wind direction) \cite{VanBreugel2021a, VanBreugel2022}.
+In each of these examples, it is critical to have tools for evaluating the observability of individual state variables, instead of the full state vector.